GrahamJA-97/flask-blog/README.md

 ### Flask-Bootstrap

 Used to apply bootstrap style formatting to the jinja rendered elements of the website.
+Creates an "inheritance" style file that is extended to every other file that has the bootstrap classes.
 *Important to note that this uses bootstrap 3.3, not the new version 4*

 ### Flask-Moment